Automating-GIS-processes/site/source/lessons/L5/share-on-github.rst

 How the repository should be organized?
 ---------------------------------------

 For the purpose of sharing our maps on GitHub, we will use the Exercise 5 repository where we will upload our maps.
-Thus, let's already now start with our **Exercise 5** by
-`accepting the GitHub classroom assignment <https://classroom.github.com/assignment-invitations/89827a0c6532a4910690c43c821445da>`_.

-In the following examples I have accepted the Exercise 5 and what you will see are based on my personal Exercise-5 repository.
-You will see yours in a similar manner but under your
-GitHub account.
+You can follow these instructions on GitHub after accepting the Github classroom invitation link for :doc:`Exercise 5 <exercise-5>`.

 When you want to publish something on GitHub Pages, it is generally a good idea to store your html files (such as the ones we made earlier) under a single folder called ``docs`` which should be located on the root of your repository.
-In the Exercise 5 I have created such a folder for you, thus my Exercise 5 repository looks like following where I have the folder ``docs``:
+The Exercise 5 repository already contains such a folder: the folder ``docs``:

 .. image:: img/Github-pages-repo-root.PNG
-    :width: 1500 px
     :scale: 50 %

 |